rackerlabs/design-system/_component_design/radio-buttons.md

 ### Group error

-In the case of an error, include an error message below the radio button group and highlight the input that the user must change.
-Don’t highlight all radio buttons in the group.
+In the case of an error, include an error message below the radio group and highlight the input that the user must change.
+Don’t highlight all radios in the group.

 Position the error icon to the left of the error message.